 Well not only because we use only the very best ingredients that benefit your health and that it's sold in glass, but it tastes AMAZING!!!
 Why drink something that doesn't taste good when you can drink something that tastes delicious!

 12. Why not just buy the Bone Broth in the supermarket that costs half the price of ours?

-Well first you'll probably be buying one thats only 500mls (half the volume of ours) and second, the ones you find on the shelves of supermarkets are mass produced, packaged in plastic pouches which are not only bad for you (remember you're drinking a health product for its healing properties) but also bad for our environment!
+Firstly you'll probably be buying one that's only 500mls (half the volume of ours) and second, the ones you find on the shelves of supermarkets are mass produced, packaged in plastic pouches which are not only bad for you (remember you're drinking a health product for its healing properties), but also bad for our environment!
 The ingredients they use are not sourced from healthy animals or organic vegetables, hence there will be residue from pesticides and chemicals that leech into the broth.
 I wouldn't even bother drinking it.
 When you drink Love and Bones Broth your drinking pure goodness!

 13. If I heat up all the Broth in the jar, do I have to consume it all, or can I put what I don't drink back into the jar and either in the fridge or freezer for next time I need or want it?

 If it's unfrozen you can freeze what you don't use for next time.
 If it's frozen you can store what you don't consume in the fridge for up to 5 days but we suggest not refreezing it, saying that if you cook with it - say make a bolognese, then its fine to refreeze it.